STRENGTHENING ORGANIZATIONS TO STRENGTHEN SOCIETY

 The people whose passion powers our work

-Zach has been a member of the Drucker Institute team since 2007.
-Prior to being named executive director, he invented the Institute’s corporate consulting practice and led several core elements of the organization’s strategy, finances and operations.
-Zach is the author of four articles for Harvard Business Review, the afterword to the 50th Anniversary Edition of Peter Drucker’s classic The Effective Executive, and the co-author, with Richard Chait, of “Bullish on Private Colleges,” published by Harvard Magazine.
+Zach joined the Drucker Institute team in 2007, and was named executive director in 2016.
+He is the author of four articles for Harvard Business Review, the afterword to the 50th Anniversary Edition of Peter Drucker’s classic The Effective Executive, and the co-author, with Richard Chait, of “Bullish on Private Colleges,” published by Harvard Magazine.
 Previously, Zach served as the inaugural assistant dean at Olin College, which was founded in 2000 with a $430 million gift from the F. W. Olin Foundation in order to reinvent engineering education.
 He holds a B.A. in philosophy from Haverford College, where his advisor was Lucius Outlaw, Jr. He earned his masters and doctorate degrees in higher education from Harvard University, with Richard Chait as his mentor.
-He is a trustee and president of the board of the Children’s Center at Caltech, one of America’s leading nonprofit providers of innovative STEM-based early childhood and preschool education.
+He has served as a trustee and, from 2014–2018, president of the board of the Children’s Center at Caltech, one of America’s leading nonprofit providers of innovative STEM-based early childhood and preschool education.
 From 2013-2016, Zach was a member of the Board of Advisors at PayScale, creator of the world’s largest database of individual compensation profiles.
 And from 2009-2011, he was a fellow of the National Forum on the Future of Liberal Education.

 Email: [email protected]